Traveling With A Coffee Addiction

 Italian style your coffee addiction

 This was a new one for me.
 We stayed at this cool jungle cottage and there was this interesting looking coffee maker.
-The lady who ran the place said it was an Italian Coffee Maker, and was the “..only way people who REALLY love coffee brew it!”
+The lady who ran the place said it was an Italian Coffee Maker and was the “..only way people who REALLY love the coffee brew it!”